 The war required sacrifices.
 The most obvious sacrifice was of human life: millions of men were sent away to fight the war, and by the end of the war, more than two million of them would be dead.
 The war also impacted the material well-being of the civilian population.
 Removing millions of men from the workforce reduced Russia’s productive capacity, and a large part of that capacity was allocated to the military’s needs.
 The Russian people found themselves not just impoverished, but starving: “Between 1914 and 1916 the caloric intake of unskilled workers fell by a quarter.”18

 The situation became particularly difficult in Petrograd19 in February 1917.
 Severe cold caused the transportation system to break down, so that little food or fuel could be brought into the city.
 On February 23, more than 100,000 workers went on strike to protest the shortage of bread.
 Their numbers were greater on the following day, and on February 25, there was a general strike of factory workers.
-Agitators encouraged the protesters to clash with the police, and encouraged the soldiers to side with the common people.
+Agitators encouraged the protesters to clash with the police, and urged the soldiers to side with the common people.
 That evening, the tsar ordered the military to forcefully end the demonstrations.
 The workers marched again the next day and were fired upon.
-Thousands of soldiers mutinied, often encouraged by junior officers with lower class backgrounds.
+Thousands of soldiers mutinied, often encouraged by junior officers with lower-class backgrounds.
 The more senior officers were driven away or killed.
 The workers, aided and organized by renegade soldiers, occupied strategic locations around the city: the arsenal, the artillery department, the telephone exchange, some railway stations.
 Pickets were set up at bridges and critical junctions.
 The police continued to support the tsar, sometimes firing into the crowds; the rebels responded by taking over police stations, courts, and prisons.

 The Duma, acting on the tsar’s orders, dissolved itself on February 27.
 It then reconvened as an unofficial body, and established a carefully named committee, the Provisional Committee of the Members of the State Duma for the Restoration of Order in the Capital and the Establishment of Relations with Public Organizations and Institutions.
 The committee was moderate, with no representatives of the Bolsheviks or the extreme right.
 Many of its members were Kadets.
 Only two were socialists — Alexander Kerensky was one of them.
 The committee was not an alternative government.
 Its members did not believe that autocracy could be sustained, but were reluctant to claim governmental authority so long as the tsar remained in place.

 On that same day, the Petrograd Soviet — officially, the Soviet of Workers’ and Soldiers’ Deputies — was hurriedly formed.
-Its leaders were overwhelmingly moderate socialst who, for ideological reasons, did not want to take power.
+Its leaders were overwhelmingly moderate socialists who, for ideological reasons, did not want to take power.
 Instead, they wanted the Duma committee to take power, as the first step toward bourgeois democracy.
 Among the deputies, soldiers’ representatives greatly outnumbered workers’ representatives.
 The soldiers’ alignment with the Soviet foretold the eventual failure of Duma-led government: a government that doesn’t control the military doesn’t control anything.

 On March 1, a Soviet delegation met with the Duma committee.
 It agreed to support a Provisional Government so long as it adhered to principles set out by the Soviet.
 A Provisional Government was then formed under the leadership of Prince Lvov, a liberal noble.
 The cabinet largely consisted of members of the “propertied elite.”
 The only socialist minister was Kerensky, who was minister of justice.